 - Prevent Comedone Formation: Hypochlorous acid does not normalise follicular keratinisation or influence how dead skin cells accumulate within the pore.
 This is what causes microcomedone formation giving rise to whiteheads and blackheads which can later become pustules or even cysts.

-- Reduce Sebum Production: Sebaceous activity remains unchanged which results in increased oil (sebum) that helps clog pores and feeds acne causing bacteria on your skin that cause inflammation .
+- Reduce Sebum Production: Sebaceous activity remains unchanged.
+This results in increased oil (sebum) that helps clog pores and feeds acne-causing bacteria on your skin that cause inflammation.

-- Address Hormonal Drivers: Androgen sensitivity play an important part in many cases of adult acne because this increases sebaceous gland which leads to ore oil production.
+- Address Hormonal Drivers: Androgen sensitivity plays an important part in many cases of adult acne.
+This is because it increases sebaceous gland activity which leads to more oil production.

-The best way to use hypochlorous acid spray is in a narrow supportive as part of a wider skincare routine rather than as your main acne treatment.
-The optimal way to use hypochlorous acid spray for acne skin is for:
+The best way to use hypochlorous acid spray is in a narrow supportive role.
+It should be part of a wider skincare routine rather than your main acne treatment.
+The optimal way to use hypochlorous acid spray for acne-prone skin is for:

 - Calming Inflamed Skin: It is useful for irritation, redness or sensitivity.
 This helps reduce the severity of acne.